thephpleague/flysystem/docs/architecture.md

 Flysystem uses the  **adapter pattern**.
 This pattern is especially useful for mediating API incompatibilities, so it's a perfect fit for our use-case.
-The `FilesystemInterface` represents the the outside boundary, it defines how you should interact and integrate with Flysystem.
+The `FilesystemInterface` represents the outside boundary, it defines how you should interact and integrate with Flysystem.
 This is very important because the default implementation, the `Filesystem` class, plays an important role in handling responses